-As always, for simplicity, we'll start by computing only the maximal value of the subset.
+Simplify: As always, for simplicity, we'll start by computing only the maximal value of the subset.
 Once we know how to do this, we'll extend the solution to compute not only the value, but the actual subset of jobs that achieve this value.

-- 1. Optimal substructure: Does this problem have optimal substructure?
-Why? - 2.
-Building intuition: Consider a subset of activities S that represents the optimal solution.
+• Recursive formulation: IN or OUT.
+Consider a subset of activities S that represents an optimal solution.
 An interval I_k is either in S, or not.
 When we come to deciding whether an activity is part of the solution or not, we have precisely two choices.
-Now let's try to come up with a recursive formulation that uses this insight. - 3.
-Notation I: Coming up up with a suitable notation can be tricky.
-Here we are giving you the notation:
+Now let's try to come up with a recursive formulation that uses this insight.